 Winter Events & Activities

-Area and Hotels open year round.
-Enjoy all of the outdoor winer activities Longville has to offer and enjoy the comforts of home.
+Explore Longville’s year-round lodging options.
+Enjoy all of the outdoor winter activities Longville has to offer and surrounded by “all the comforts of home.”

 Hold on to your helmets.
 The trails are limitless and the area is geared up for the snowmobile enthusiast.
-The area trails are regularlygroomed and await those that take to the scenic back country.
-Bring the family and the sled.
-We’ll see you on one of the many beautiful trails.
+Area trails are regularly groomed and ready for those who want to explore the scenic back country.
+Bring the family and the sled!

 The fish still bite in the winter.
-In fact many local residents only fish the winter months.
+In fact, many local residents prefer to fish the winter months.
 Be safe and check with the Minnesota DNR for local ice conditions before venturing out.

 Cross Country Skiing

-Adventure deep into the alder and aspen thickets on your snowshoes.
+Venture deep into the alder and aspen thickets on your snowshoes.
 No need to stay on the trail when you can make your own.
-You’ll hear the boom and crack of the frozen lakes and witness the animal tracks traced in the powder.
-Try one of the trails below or make your own tracks near your favorite lakeshore resort.
+You’ll hear the boom and crack of the frozen lakes and see animal tracks traced in the powder.
+Try one of the designated trails or make your own tracks near your favorite lakeshore resort.

 Ice Skating & Hockey Rink

-The Longville Ice Skating Rink is located at the new City Park & Playground, just south of town on Hwy 84.
+The Longville Ice Skating Rink is located at the Stuart Memorial City Park, just south of town on Hwy 84.
 There is no charge to skate.
 The rink is open to skaters and hockey players and is lighted to offer evening hours.
 There are also skates in many sizes available to borrow for free.

-The Annual Longville Ice Bocce Tournament is held every February on Girl Lake in front of Patricks Fine Dining.
-Over 60 four-person teams took to the ice lastyear
+Hot competition on the cold, cold ice!
+Longville’s annual Ice Bocce Tournament is held the first Saturday in February on Girl Lake in front of Patrick’s.
+More than 60 four-person teams took to the ice last year

-The festivities start early at the Docksider bar with a chili cook-off that will have keep your taste buds happy until the lakes finally thaw.
+Longville celebrates winter the first Saturday in March.
+The festivities start early at the Docksider bar with a chili cook-off that will tantalize your taste buds and keep you warm till springtime.
 After that, make the short trip over to Girl Lake for a fireworks display that will leave you dazzled.
-All that heat has to help melt some of the ice up here right?